-BRJD’s Academic Program is staffed by Charlottesville City Schools and is a State Operated Program.
+BRJD’s Academic Program is staffed by Albemarle County Schools and is a State Operated Program.
 For additional information about BRJD’s Academic Program, contact our Principal.

 Part of BRJD’s daily program is physical training.
 Each day Residents participate in a number of physical activities designed to develop physical health, endurance and positive mental well-being.
 This part of the program is conducted in a structured manner supervised by trained staff.